SEO and WHMCS • How we Increased Traffic Rankings by 462%

 - The new module Mercury

-Then COVID lockdowns happened.
-Let's just say we had plenty of time to finally test SEO strategies online.
-We moved the first steps in this new world in the late April 2020.
-Information on this post are up-to-date as of November 2020.
-We'll keep posting updates so stay tuned!
+Then COVID lockdowns happened so "finally" I had plenty of time to test SEO strategies online.
+I moved the first steps in this new world in the late April 2020.
+Information on this post are up-to-date as of July 2021.
+I'll keep posting updates so stay tuned!

 The very point of SEO is ranking on the first page of Google search results.
 Getting to page one is vital as 75% of people don't even past the first page.
 This boosts organic traffic which is "free" and opposite to traffic generated by paid ads.

-After 7 months of SEO, the first thing we notice is that organic search is skyrocket (+306%) compared to the same period of last year.
-This also explains the boost in direct visitors as more people are taking a look at our site.
+After 8 months of SEO, the first thing I notice is that organic search is skyrocket (+462%) compared to the same period of last year.
+This also explains the boost in direct visitors as more people are visiting this website.

 If we dig deeper into acquisition, all metrics are notably increasing.
-We're getting more impressions and clicks while we climb rankings and inflate CTR.
-We understand that SEO feels like learning a new language so let us give you some help:
+I'm getting more impressions and clicks while I climb rankings and inflate CTR.
+I understand that SEO feels like learning a new language so let me give you some help:

 - Impressions refer to the number of times your page appears in search results